 Never attempt to replace the battery.
-If the battery needs to be replaced, please return your device to the supplier.
+If battery replacement is needed, please return your device to your hearing care professional.
 The service guarantee is void if there are signs of tampering.

-In case of battery leakage do not wear or carry your hearing aid, as it may cause skin irritation due to acids leaking from the battery.
+In case of battery leakage do not wear your hearing aid, as it may cause skin irritation due to acids coming from the leaking battery.
 If your skin has been in contact with the leaked battery acids, use a wet cloth to wipe it off and ensure no acid is left on your skin.
 If you experience skin irritation, consult your doctor.
-For further handling instructions for your hearing aid, consult your hearing care professional.
+For further handling instructions of your hearing instrument consult your hearing care professional.